StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/search-for-tasks/find-a-task.md

 # Find a Task

-This topic provides step-by-step instructions for using various methods to search for a [task](../about-tasks.md) in TheHive.
+Search for a [task](../about-tasks.md) in TheHive using various methods.

 If you’re unsure which method to use, refer to the [Overview of Search Methods for Tasks](overview-search-methods-task.md) topic.